-An accomplished rider from Narrandera, New South Wales, Emilie Roach competed at agricultural shows and equestrian events across New South Wales, Victoria and Queensland during four decades of competition, from 1910 to 1955 when she retired.
+An accomplished rider from Narrandera, New South Wales, Emilie Roach competed at agricultural shows and equestrian events across New South Wales, Victoria and Queensland during four decades of competition, from 1910 to her retirement in 1955.

 During the early 20th century, show-ring jumping contests emerged as a feature of agricultural shows across Australia.

 Owners and trainers developed teams of jumpers, and hired a stable of riders, travelling through the season to compete across hunting courses, hurdles, high jumps and water jumps.

 Jumping contests reached the height of their popularity during the 1920s and 30s, as increased prize money enabled owners and riders to earn a living from the sport.

 Alan Chittick, in his book High Wide and Handsome, stated that 'the show-ring jumpers had a tremendous public following, mainly because the stars of the sport went to the public and appeared in every little town in eastern Australia as they travelled the show circuit'.

 Most competitions were halted during the Second World War, and many were not subsequently revived.
 Instead, showjumping contests using European-style obstacles grew in popularity.

 Throughout her career, Emilie Roach rode almost exclusively for Narrandera locals Bob Chittick and Will Weir, forming partnerships with their most successful horses.

 Roach was reputedly the first female rider to record a show-ring jump over seven feet (2.13 metres), riding Weir’s horse Musician in 1920.